 Perfect Sympathy by "J.B.
 Burro" has the aesop "Don't mistreat your horse" or you will suddenly wake up one day in your horse's place and your horse will be the abusive owner.

-The website Kids-in-Mind tends to offer up these when forced to find the "message" in explosive action movies, gory slasher flicks, and other genres famous for not really having many teachable moments.
+The website Kids-in-Mind doesn't do actual reviews but only a full list of material parents might find objectionable in a film, including violence, sex, profanity et cetera.
+Because one category for each write-up explains a movie's overall message, the site tends to offer up Space Whale Aesops when forced to find the "message" in explosive action movies, gory slasher flicks, and other genres famous for not really having many teachable moments.
 For instance, the message of the 2013 Evil Dead remake is "consult a professional before staging an intervention."
 Because if you don't, you'll unwittingly unleash an ancient evil and all your friends will die horribly and messily, you see.

 On Vampire Reviews,Maven notes that she first saw Buffy the Vampire Slayer on a church camp.
 The point was to open up a discussion about priorities in a person's life, but she interprets it as "If you're a shallow bitch vampires will slaughter everyone you care about.
 Be nice!"